ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/_index.md

 ![image](/images/13_setup/infra_monitoring_data_source.png)

+> **Note:** The AWS Cloud Connection has been pre-configured in your lab environment.

 ### Kubernetes and App Service Installation Overview
 Depending on the current application deployment and OpenTelemetry strategy, you can consider two approaches to start monitoring your Kubernetes cluster and app services: